Portishead (album)

-Portishead is the second studio album by English electronic music band Portishead, released on 16 September 1997 by Go!
+Portishead is the second studio album by the English electronic music group Portishead, released on 29 September 1997 by Go!
 Discs.
-The album cover is a still image from the music video of the song "All Mine".

 Music

 With Portishead, the band chose to eschew sampling other records, which had been a defining feature of their debut album Dummy.
-Instead, they created original pieces which they weaved into the songs, resulting in a more textured sound.
-The only song to employ samples was "Only You", which incorporates elements of Ken Thorne's "Inspector Clouseau" and The Pharcyde's "She Said".
+Instead, they created original pieces which they wove into the songs, resulting in a more textured sound.
+The only song to employ samples was "Only You", which incorporates elements of Ken Thorne's Inspector Clouseau score and The Pharcyde's "She Said".
 "Western Eyes" is listed as sampling "Hookers & Gin" by the Sean Atkins Experience in the album's liner notes.
 In reality, this song does not exist; like most of the samples on the album, it was created by the band.

+Artwork

+The album cover is a still image from the music video of the song "All Mine".

 Release

 Released in September 1997, the album reached No. 2 on the UK Albums Chart and No. 21 on the Billboard 200.

 On 3 December 2008, Universal Music Japan re-released Dummy and Portishead as a limited SHM-CD version.